vukrosic/linear-attention-research/experiments/exp11_dynamic_routing/PAPER.md

-# Adaptive Attention Selection: Dynamic Per-Token Routing Between Linear and Softmax Attention
+# Adaptive Attention Selection: A Proof-of-Concept for Dynamic Routing in Linear Transformers

 **Abstract**

 Large Language Models (LLMs) rely on attention mechanisms with quadratic complexity O(n²), making inference computationally expensive at scale.
-Linear attention variants offer O(n) complexity but sacrifice modeling capability.
+Linear attention variants offer O(n) complexity but often sacrifice modeling capability.
 We propose a novel adaptive attention selection mechanism that dynamically routes individual tokens between linear attention (Gated DeltaNet) and softmax attention on a per-layer basis.
-Our approach uses a lightweight router network with load balancing loss to prevent mode collapse.
-We compare this dynamic routing approach against a static baseline with identical architectural capacity.
-[RESULTS PLACEHOLDER: Dynamic routing achieves X% improvement over baseline while maintaining Y% balanced routing distribution].
-Our findings suggest that different tokens benefit from different attention mechanisms, opening paths toward more efficient inference without quality degradation.
+In this preliminary study, we demonstrate the feasibility of this architecture using a lightweight router network with load balancing loss.
+We compare this dynamic routing approach against a static baseline in a controlled, small-scale environment.
+Our findings provide a proof-of-concept that different tokens can be effectively routed to different attention mechanisms, offering a promising direction for future large-scale efficient inference research.

-**Keywords:** Linear Attention, Dynamic Routing, Mixture of Experts, Efficient Transformers, Adaptive Computation
+**Keywords:** Linear Attention, Dynamic Routing, Mixture of Experts, Efficient Transformers, Adaptive Computation, Proof-of-Concept

 ---